movebit/move/language/move-analyzer/editors/code/CONTRIBUTING.md

 ## Releasing new versions of the extension

-To add new versions of the move-analyzer Visual Studio Code extension, you will need to:
+To add new versions of the sui-move-analyzer Visual Studio Code extension, you will need to:

 1. Request to be added to the `move` publisher team.
 2. Package and upload a new extension version.